 In 1877, the Russians marched into the Russo Ottoman war with single-shot Berdan rifles.
 The Russians learned a very bloody and brutal lesson at the end of the Ottoman’s Winchester repeating rifles.
 It was bloody battles like the Siege of Pleven that finally shook the Russian Army to its core and convinced them to update their rifles.

 The Russians put out the request for a modern rifle, and three rifles were submitted.
 One from a Captain Sergei Mosin, one from Leon Nagant, and one from a Captain Zinoviev.
-The trials were very split, with evaluators disagreeing on a different elements of the rifles.
+The trials were very split, with evaluators disagreeing on different elements of the rifles.

 Eventually, the native Sergei Mosin had his rifle adopted.
 However, it would undergo refinement before it was fully adopted and designed.
 What exactly was changed?

 The sights, the magazine, follower, and interrupter were all updated.
 The rifle was also converted to feed from stripper clips.
 All of these upgrades were taken directly from the Nagant rifle.

 This forced the Russians to pay Leon Nagant for his entire design at the agreed upon price of 200,000 Rubles.
 In Russia, the rifle is known as the Mosin, and Mosin Nagant title was populated largely by the Nagants to attach their name to a military rifle.

 Ironically, Sergei Leon only received 30,000 Rubles.

 The official designation of the Mosin Nagant is the 3 Line Rifle, Model 1891.
 The term 3 line is used to describe the caliber of the weapon.
-A line was a measurement, and represented 1/10 inch, so 3 lines equals 30 caliber.
+A line was a measurement and represented 1/10 inch, so 3 lines equal 30 caliber.